hsheryl/Coursethreeproject/README.md

 This is the process by which I got and cleaned the data from the given link.

 First I needed to download, unzip and read in the data that I needed.
-I choose to read in the data one file at a time because out of the 28 files I only needed eight of them and this seemed the most straightforward way of creating R objects with them.
+I chose to read in the data one file at a time because out of the 28 files I only needed eight of them and this seemed the most straightforward way of creating R objects with them.

 ```
 #unzip all files into the working directory